U.S. regulators seek public views on self-driving trucks and trains

 The administration wants to clarify the federal versus state role, said Transportation Under Secretary Derek Kan, speaking on Thursday at the same event.

-States currently regulate speed limits and driver behavior like alcohol consumption, while the federal government regulates vehicle performance.
-“What happens when the driver is now part of the machine?”
+States currently regulate speed limits and driver behavior like alcohol consumption, while the federal government regulates vehicle performance.“What happens when the driver is now part of the machine?”
 Kan asked at the event.

 Federal policymakers still must answer at least 10 key self-driving questions, Kan added, including on data, cybersecurity and privacy.